Sesbania bispinosa: Uses

-Culinary uses
+Culinary

 The yellow flowers of S. aculeata are eaten as a vegetable in Southeast Asia.
 They are much smaller than the more popular white flowers of Sesbania grandiflora, but similar in shape.
 Still, they are appreciated as food in Thai and Vietnamese cuisine.

 In the Thai language the flowers are called ดอกโสน (dok sanō).
 They are used in Thai cuisine both cooked and raw, they can also be used to make omelettes and sweets.